semgrep/semgrep-docs/docs/semgrep-app/getting-started-with-semgrep-app.md

 ### Receiving feedback about a rule

-[Developer feedback](https://semgrep.dev/docs/semgrep-app/dashboard/#rule-performance-through-developer-feedbackhttps://semgrep.dev/docs/semgrep-app/dashboard/#rule-performance-through-developer-feedback) is a Team/Enterprise tier feature in which developers are able to submit feedback about a rule or finding.
+[Developer feedback](https://semgrep.dev/docs/semgrep-app/dashboard/#rule-performance-through-developer-feedbackhttps://semgrep.dev/docs/semgrep-app/dashboard/#rule-performance-through-developer-feedback) is a Team/Enterprise tier feature in which developers can submit feedback about a rule or finding.
 This is used to evaluate a rule's performance:

 * Is the rule's message clear?
 * Does the rule have too many false positives?